 Looking out the window, I see a handful of Peruvians my age, clustered around a fire outside a house built out of tree trunks and plaster, the top unfinished and one side collapsing.
 They look up as the bus passes, a little surprised but not enough to stir from their reverie, eyes pivoting back to the sputtering of the flames, minds reseting, eyes unfocusing.

 I know from speaking to a few people in this part of Peru that their prospects are clear, and they aren’t much.

-The buses are where most of the locals make their money, climbing aboard and peddling homemade foodstuffs and to captive passengers and then getting dropped off a few miles further down the road, hoping to catch another bus or otherwise walking back, potentially not having made a single sale for their efforts.
+The buses are where most of the locals make their money, climbing aboard and peddling homemade foodstuffs to captive passengers, then getting dropped off a few miles further down the road, hoping to catch another bus or otherwise walking back, potentially not having made a single sale for their efforts.

-There’s a chance that someone here will meet a mate from another country or city and make their way to a city, but it’s incredibly unlikely, and the locals are still talking about the last one that happened…30 years ago.
+There’s a chance that someone here will meet a mate from another country or city and make their way to a city, but it’s incredibly unlikely, and the locals are still talking about the last connection of that sort that happened…30 years ago.

-No, what usually happens to these kids is they grow up in the same town as their parents, doing the same thing that their parents do; manning snack shops, selling Inca Cola to tourists and lounging about with their friends after dark, encircling a fire build on the front stoop, talking about anyone interesting they saw on the buses earlier that day and probably that lucky gal from 30 years ago.
+No, what usually happens to these kids is they grow up in the same town as their parents, doing the same thing that their parents do: manning snack shops, selling Inca Cola to tourists, and lounging about with their friends after dark, encircling a fire build on the front stoop, talking about anyone interesting they saw on the buses earlier that day and probably about that lucky gal from 30 years ago.